-There is no consensus for long-term follow-up after device closure, and longterm outcomes are largely unknown (including the risk for atrial arrhythmias, heart failure, and stroke).
+There is no consensus for long-term follow-up after device closure, and long-term outcomes are largely unknown (including the risk for atrial arrhythmias, heart failure, and stroke).
 Because there is ongoing morbidity and mortality in adults undergoing surgical closure of ASDs, it is reasonable to postulate that a similar outcome may be seen in adults undergoing device closure.
 Potential complications specific to device closure include the potential for obstruction of pulmonary or systemic venous drainage, interference with the mitral valve, and erosion of the atrial wall or the aortic wall.
-Ventricular Septal Defect
+Ventricular Septal Defect male:female ratio is 1.

-Ventricular septal defects are the most common form of congenital heart defect, accounting for 25% to 30% of all patients with congenital heart disease.
-The male:female ratio is 1.
 VSDs are the most common defect seen in the pediatric population.
 VSDs are usually a single defect, but they can occur in the setting of more complex congenital heart defects.
 Defects can be divided into restrictive defects (flow restricted between the LV and the RV with right ventricular pressure less than half of systemic levels) or nonrestrictive defects (with equal left and right ventricular pressures).
 From 70% to 80% of VSDs can be characterized as restrictive, with the potential to close or become smaller.
 Nearly half of all VSDs are small, and up to 75% may close spontaneously.
 Even large defects can decrease in size.
 VSDs usually close by the age of 10 years.
 Spontaneous closure in adults is rare but has been reported.